-The women of Pakistan proudly wear the Salwar Kameez in different styles, colors and designs, decorated with different embroidery styles and designs.
+The women of Pakistan proudly wear the Sherwani in different styles, colors and designs, decorated with different embroidery styles and designs.
 The Kameez can be of varying sleeve length, shirt length and necklines according to taste and occasion.

 The Daura Suruwal, is the traditional Nepalese male outfit.
 It consists of a knee-length shirt that ties closed at the side, pants and shoes called a Docha.

 Chut Thai Chakkri